on all orders over $1000

 Somehow, reticles have become a topic of controversy as precision enthusiasts and hunters alike flock to their camps and echo chambers to argue their points, each idea better than the other.
 If learning more about rifle scope reticles sounds more appealing than falling over your spear to stab someone, this article is for you.

-Truthfully, the greatest contributor to the growing number of reticle choices. the prospect of creating a cash cow from a licensed reticle design.
+Truthfully, the greatest contributor to the growing number of reticle choices is the prospect of creating a cash cow from a licensed reticle design.
 Reticles that become popular are often adopted by other rifle scope manufacturers who pay licensing fees to use them in their rifle scopes.

 The other major factor stems from the growing number of notable shooting schools and instructors.
 Most shooters have no formal training with optics and find their first experience learning about reticles with an instructor they look up to explaining how to use it.
 This is powerful messaging and probably contributes to the cult-like mentality some have when it comes to reticles.